 You’re probably reading these words because you typed iPhone 13 Pro Max vs iPhone 12 Pro Max into Google, along with something like “what’s the difference?”, or “which is better?”
 Or maybe you didn’t.
 Either way, it’s a perfectly reasonable question to ask, and you’re here because you want to know if it’s worth upgrading from your iPhone 12 Pro Max to Apple’s slightly newer model.

 Both are old now that the iPhone 14 range is here, and both are likely to be discounted significantly in light of the newer iPhone family.
 So which is the better bet?

 There’s plenty to cover, so without further ado, let’s dive straight into the showdown.

 iPhone 13 Pro Max vs iPhone 12 Pro Max: price

-The iPhone 13 Pro Max launches at the exact same price as the iPhone 12 Pro Max did last year in both the US and Australia, while UK launch prices are £50 cheaper.
+The iPhone 13 Pro Max launched at the exact same price as the iPhone 12 Pro Max did last year in both the US and Australia, while UK launch prices were £50 cheaper.